Nyooti/TWO-BROTHERS/README.md

-# CISNE SOFTWARES - Payment System
+# THE TWO BROTHERS SOFTWARES - Payment System

 A payment integration system using Paystack for processing payments.